 1. What does MGEM stand for?

 The acronym MGEM stands for Master in Global Entrepreneurial Management.
-It is jointly developed and operated by the University of San Francisco in the U.S., IQS in Barcelona, Spain, and Fu Jen Catholic University in Taipei, Taiwan.
+MGEM is a master’s program developed and operated by the University of San Francisco in the U.S., IQS in Barcelona, Spain, and Fu Jen Catholic University in Taipei, Taiwan.

-We consider applicants from all academic backgrounds but encourage students to have completed some business coursework.
+Applicants from all academic backgrounds and majors will be considered, but we encourage you to have completed some business coursework.

 3. Can I apply if I have earned an undergraduate degree more than three years ago?

-No. We require that all students have earned their undergraduate degree within the past three years given the cohort dynamic and experiences within the program.
+No. All applicants must have earned their undergraduate degree within the past three years to be considered for admission.

 4. Can I apply if I am not a graduate of USF, IQS, or FJU?